telerik/ajax-docs/api/server/Telerik.Web.UI/RadRadialGauge.md

 ## Properties

-###  Pointer `RadialPointer`

-Defines the Pointer settings of the RadialGauge.

-###  Pointers `RadialPointer`

-Sets multiple pointers.

-###  Scale `RadialScale`

-Defines the Scale settings of the RadialGauge.

-###  Pointer `TOne`

-Defines the pointer settings of the Gauge control.

-###  Scale `TTwo`

-Defines the scale settings of the Gauge control.

-###  Height `Unit`

-###  Width `Unit`

-###  Transitions `Boolean`

-Gets or sets a bool value indicating whether transition animations should be played.

 ###  Appearance `Appearance`

 Defines the appearance settings of the Gauge.

+###  ClientIDMode `ClientIDMode`

+This property is overridden in order to support controls which implement INamingContainer.
+            The default value is changed to "AutoID".

+###  CssClassFormatString `String`

+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

-###  RegisterWithScriptManager `Boolean`
+###  EnableAjaxSkinRendering `String`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

 #### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  Skin `String`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the skin name for the control user interface.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  IsSkinSet `String`

-For internal use.

 ###  EnableEmbeddedScripts `Boolean`